uf-reef-avl/multilauncher/README.md

-A utility that facilitates connecting to multiple remote computers/robots, downloading remote repositories to those remote computers, and executing a series of commands simultaneously on the computers.
+A utility that facilitates connecting to multiple remote computers/robots, downloading remote repositories to those remote computers, and executing a series of commands simultaneously on remote machines

 **Table of Contents**
 ---------------------